Home

 local time = UTC + time zone offset + DST

-The Autostar will work properly even if the time zone offset and DST settings are incorrect.
+The handset will work properly even if the time zone offset and DST settings are incorrect.
 However, it will display the incorrect local time.
-In order for the Autostar to convert the GPS time from UTC to local time you need to set the time zone offset and DST.
+In order for the handset to convert the GPS time from UTC to local time you need to set the time zone offset and DST.
 This can be done as follows:

 1. Turn on the telescope (with no GPS) and press the proper keys to skip ahead until you see the "Daylight Savings>" prompt.